ibelab/tatiana-android-app/README.md

 The set of parameters may differ depending on the type of option strategy.

 3. Simplified algorithm for working with applications.
-Applications for the purchase and
+Applications for the purchase and sa